tegowski/BullseyeWrapper/README.md

 # BullseyeWrapper
 A python-based wrapper for identifying editing events using the Bullseye Pipeline
+***This is highly preliminary.
+The current version does not include reduction of UMI or optical duplicates.
+It may also be very buggy.
+If you run into any bugs, please raise an issue so it can be addressed***

 This is wrapper for running Bullseye, the scripts of which are available on Github (https://github.com/mflamand/Bullseye).